jxai/lean-conky-config/README.md

 ### GPU support

-LCC has a GPU component `gpu.nvidia` which is not enabled by default.
-As the name implies, only Nvidia GPUs are supported.
+LCC comes with a component supporting Nvidia GPUs, `gpu.nvidia`, which is not enabled by default (because not every system is equipped with an Nvidia GPU).
 To enable it, add a `gpu.nvidia` entry to `lcc.panel`.

 Under the hood, `gpu.nvidia` has two backends.
-The preferred one depends on Python and `pynvml`, so you need to install that package first, e.g.:
+The preferred one depends on Python and `pynvml`, and you need to install that package first, e.g.:

 ```bash
 pip install pynvml
 ```

-If the `pynvml` backend doesn't work, `gpu.nvidia` falls back to a backend built in Conky itself, which is less powerful.
+If the `pynvml` backend doesn't work, `gpu.nvidia` falls back to a backend offered by Conky itself, which is less powerful.
 In case your Conky was not compiled with `nvidia` support, an error would show up in the LCC panel.

 ## More Information